AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 </p>

 #### f) COMMUNICATION SYSTEM
 Original iris+ drone is shipped with RC radio and 3DR radio.
 An operator can control iris+ maually with RC radio, or control it through ground station installed on computer with 3DR radio.
-In this project, the mission planning tasks are done by on board computer, so there is no need to use a ground station.
+In this project, the mission planning tasks are done by on board computer (companion computer), so there is no need to use a ground station.
 I removed the 3DR radio and reserve the telemetry port for on board computer.
-The
+The port TELEM 2 on pixhawk is connected to companion computer via [USB to serial adapter](Hardware_Configuration/3DR_IRIS/README_PICS/USB_to_Serial_Adapter.jpg), and the port TELEM 1 on pixhawk is connected to RC radio receiver.